AlexPl292/IdeaVim-EasyMotion/README.md

 #### Supported commands:
 Here is a list of commands from the easymotion documentation.
-80 of 87 original vim-easymotion commands are supported.
+80 of the original 87 vim-easymotion commands are supported.
 - Supported commands are marked with `+`
 - Unsupported commands are marked with `-`